leifbr/f5certlabs/docs/class2/module03/lab1.rst

 Once you have data set the **Override** time range to list box, select **Last Hour**.

 Open the **Transactions** page from the top bar.
-Let’s review some of the various data compiled.
+Let's review some of the various data compiled.

 From the **View By** list box, select **Pool Members**.